TifeLaflame/CM-internship-2021/README.md

 The BMW BYO project is an example of a real life client project I will like to work on during this internship.

 I want to focus my efforts on learning and developing unique digital experiences for brands.
-Also, I will like to learn about industry coding practices.
+Also, I will like to go through the entire process of taking a client's project from research to development stage.
 Finally, it will be great if I'm paired up with a mentor in both the design and technology department.

 CM has worked with the world's best brands, it will be a privilege to collaborate and work with professionals that have been involved with these projects.